 - I may appeal any evaluation or report that judges my behavior to be unprofessional and I have certain rights pertaining to processes associated with the assessment of dispositions and my status within the PEU.

-Click on READ POLICY to read the full Policy on Assessment of Professional Dispositions for Teacher Candidates
+READ THE FULL POLICY on Assessment of Professional Dispositions for Teacher Candidates